KarolKul-KK/League_Pro_Games_Analysis/README.md

 # League_Pro_Games_Analysis
-Project is build for gaining and analysis more than 25k pro play games in League of Legends.
+Project is building for get and analyze more than 25k pro play games in League of Legends.